GoblinArchives/LiminalHorror/Mysteries & Adventures/The Mall/The Mall Character Creation.md

 ## Step 2: Ability Scores & HP

 a.
-Roll 3d6 for your ability scores (any two results may be swapped)
+Roll 3d6 for each of your ability scores (any two results may be swapped)

    * Strength (STR): Physicality, brawn & toughness.
    * Dexterity (DEX): Speed, sneaking & precision.